Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/weekly-reports/2023_11_16_week_report.md

 - Collaborative Creation: Prisms connect wirelessly for synchronized music and color generation, promoting teamwork.
 - Centralized Kaleidoscope Projection: A shared projection system aggregates inputs from multiple prisms, creating a large-scale kaleidoscopic light show in a communal space.
 - Interactive Multiplayer Games: Design games or challenges that require collaborative effort to achieve specific musical or visual goals.

+## Speculation
+Honestly, I am pretty proud about these ideas and really want to realize them.
+But the time could be limited for i only have less than 3 weeks, and they all have so many functions.
+So i am seeking advices through cohorts and instructors on the feasibility.
+I am particularly grateful for the support I've received from Adorey Shen.
+Although she is not a member of my team, her assistance has been crucial.
+Adorey offered solid help and suggestions on how to adjust my prototype and fine-tune its functions.
+Her expertise has provided a fresh perspective, helping me to identify areas for improvement and optimization that I hadn't previously considered.